mborgerson/wiki-export/wiki/Network.md

 #### Firmware

 The shipped firmware does not support WPA or WPA2.
-An “firmware” hack based on the D-Link firmware adds WPA support, rendering Dashboard support unfunctional and changing settings requirs connecting to the LAN port using a PC (or webbrowser capable application).
-The runs closed source “ThreadX JADE/Green Hills Version G4.0.4.0” RTOS and the firmware holds a copyright string of: “Copyright (c) Microsoft Corporation All Rights Reserved Device is Xbox Compatible”
+A “firmware” hack based on the D-Link firmware adds WPA support, rendering Dashboard support unfunctional and changing settings require connecting to the LAN port using a PC (or webbrowser capable application).
+This wireless bridge runs a closed source version of the“ThreadX JADE/Green Hills Version G4.0.4.0” RTOS.
+The firmware contains a copyright string of:
+“Copyright (c) Microsoft Corporation All Rights Reserved Device is Xbox Compatible”

 latest firmware is seperated by a boot and runtime firmware :